 - What weaknesses do your competitors have, and how can they be exploited?

 - What competitive advantages does your firm enjoy over the likely competitors, and how can you make them an important element within your proposal?

 You may not necessarily be the only firm to claim a competitive advantage in each area, but you must be able to ‘own’ it – to credibly convince someone that you can deliver that attribute better than any other individual or firm.

 A winning proposal strategy begins in a place of honesty and deep introspection.
-They start with a deep understanding of the client, your competitors, and of course, yourself.
-And it proves the adage that anything that worth’s doing, is worth doing properly.
+They start with a deep understanding of the client, your competitors, and yourself.
+And it proves the adage that anything that worth’s doing is worth doing properly.